-Many universities and employers value BTEC Level 3 qualifications highly because they prove that you:
+Many universities and employers value BTEC Nationals highly because they prove that you:

 - are prepared for the world of work

 - are committed to your chosen career

 - have robust practical and theoretical skills.

 PROGRAMME OF STUDY

 The Level 3 programme is a TWO year course.
 Students may choose to study one of the following alternatives: